 Pupil: Form:

-I have read and I understand the school R and Internet in a responsible way and ober ules for Responsible Internet Use.
-I will use the computer system y these rules at all times.
+I have read and I understand the school Rules for Responsible Internet Use.
+I will use the computer system and Internet in a responsible way and obey these rules at all times.

 Signed: Date:

 Appendix B - Legislation Relevant to E-safety